-\paragraph*{Main achievements of our work.} In this work, we carry out a rigorous and in-depth study of the energetic demands of quantum and classical computation.
+\paragraph*{Main achievements of our work.} In this work, we carry out a rigorous, in-depth study of the energy consumption of quantum and classical computation.
 Through our work, we introduce a general framework to analyze energy consumption in both quantum and classical computation, which incorporates computational and thermodynamic aspects, as illustrated in Fig.~\ref{fig:thermo_diagram}.